 What does it all mean?
 If you are going through a divorce, child support can be set as of the date of the complaint, even if you do not request it for many months into the case, but it is not a guarantee.
 If you already have a child support order and need to have it modified, you are still left with the statute that only allows modification to the date you file a motion or send a letter advising of the change in circumstances coupled with a motion filed within 45 days.

 Sound complicated?
-Contact us to find out how these new developments may affect your case.
+Contact us to find out how this may affect your case.
 We are not going to tell you what you want to hear; we are going to tell you what you need to know.